The Taig Lathe

 own dividing fixture.

 Taig Lathe A new book by Tony Jeffree available

 Machine makes a 1/4" shank edge finder suitable for

 - Bonnie Klein

-makes a well known wood lathe based on the Taig Lathe, and has several
+used to make a well known wood lathe based on the Taig Lathe, and still

 - CNC Zone has a